I left school before finishing my final year not knowing exactly what I wanted to do but knowing I wanted to do work that didn’t feel like work.

 I’m now out of debt, back to doing work that doesn’t feel like work and getting closer to my goal of being a digital nomad, running my business from anywhere in the world while housesitting.
 I’m also able to focus on my passion for ballroom dancing.

 My mission now is to help other people find work that doesn’t feel like work.
-I want to help them have a career that doesn’t wear them down, burn them out or stop them having a life because I know what that feels like.
+I want to help them have a career that doesn’t wear them down, burn them out and let’s them have the life they want because I know what that feels like when you don’t.

 I’ve learnt the hard way that you can’t do that alone.
 You need the right support to help you make decisions and take action.
 One of my strengths is being able to look at other people’s situations and offer advice on their options.
-So now I use all my skills and experience to help other people avoid the pitfalls of unsustainable success.
+So now I use all my skills, experience and contacts to help other people avoid the pitfalls of unsustainable success.

-Here is a summary of the experiences I can use to help you create a sustainable, successful career.
+Here is a summary of the experiences I can leverage to help you create a sustainable, successful career.

 - 17 years as an employee, temp and contractor